A Fast Radio Burst monitor with a Compact All-Sky Phased Array (CASPA): Introduction

+The basic properties of some proposed all-sky instruments are listed in Table~\ref{tab:inst}.
+We include “all-sky monitors” in this table and use the specifications in our simulations.
+There are many other FRB survey instruments (CHIME, FAST, ASKAP, MeerKAT, DSA...) with higher sensitivity in a much smaller FoV, but we have only included the Parkes CryoPAF and DSA-110 to illustrate the very different parameter space being probed by these instruments.
+The Parkes CryoPAF provides a very convenient comparison since it has identical frequency coverage, backend and processing requirements as CASPA.
+It is well beyond the scope of this paper to include all other FRB search instruments.
+The specifications in Table 1 are used in our FRB detection simulations.
+Note that some of these specifications are simplified from a real system (see Table~\ref{tab:caspa}) since it is hard to simulate the complex frequency behavior of the sensitivity and FoV for a wide bandwidth system.

 The structure of the manuscript is organised as follows.
 We describe the specification of an optimised beam forming phased array on the ground in \SEC{sec:as-paf}.
-In \SEC{sec:frbdet}, we perform Monte Carlo simulations of detectable FRBs for this ground-based phased array, and for some other proposed ``all-sky'' monitors.
-We discuss the localization of FRBs in \SEC{sec:localization}.
+In \SEC{sec:frbdet}, we perform the Monte Carlo simulations on detectable FRBs for this ground-based phased array, and for some other proposed ``all-sky'' monitors.
+We discuss the localisation of FRBs in \SEC{sec:localisation}.
 We discuss the broader range of science cases for such an instrument in \SEC{sec:science} and we summarise the impact and future outlook for such an instrument in \SEC{sec:conclude}.